 - Full Day Slot – 30 hours of weekly preschool programming – Available to children the year before kindergarten with at least one qualifying factor: $10,513.26 total for 9 month school year

-Tuition credits are paid directly from CO Dept of Early Childhood to the licensed provider on a quarterly basis: August, November, February and May.
+Tuition credits are paid directly from CO Dept of Early Childhood to the licensed provider monthly, August through May.

 *The year before kindergarten for the 2023-24 school year includes children who turn 4 between October 2, 2022, and October 1, 2023.
 If the four-year-old with no qualifying factors enrolls in 10-14 hours per week, the part time tuition credit rate will be paid.